Javier-varez/cortex-m_atomics/README.md

 This library does not provide any headers, since builds on top of the standard `atomic` and `stdatomic.h` headers by implementing compiler intrinsics for `Clang` and `GCC`.
 The only requirement is to link against it.

-Can be used with both arm-none-eabi-gcc and clang-10 or newer.
+Can be used with both `gcc` and `clang` or newer.
+Some documentation can be found [here](https://llvm.org/docs/Atomics.html#id17) and [here](https://gcc.gnu.org/wiki/Atomic/GCCMM/LIbrary)

+This library is not currently complete.
+Implementations or atomic funtsions will be implemented on a case by case basis.